oracle/oracle-database-operator/docs/multitenant/usecase02/README.md

 ### UNPLUG DATABASE

 Use the following command to check kubernets pdb resources.
-Note that the output of the commands can be tailored to fit to your needs.
+Note that the output of the commands can be tailored to meet your needs.
 Just check the structure of pdb resource  **kubectl get pdbs -n oracle-database-operator-system -o=json** and modify the script accordingly.
 For the sake of simplicity put this command in a single script **checkpdbs.sh**.

 ```bash
 kubectl get pdbs -n oracle-database-operator-system -o=jsonpath='{range .items[*]}